pchampin/sophia_rs/book/src/ch04_rdf_graphs.md

 * [`sophia::inmem::LightGraph`] provides a [`Graph`] and [`MutableGraph`] implementation with a low memory footprint;
 * [`sophia::inmem::FastGraph`] provides a [`Graph`] and [`MutableGraph`] implementation designed for fast retrieval of any given triple.

-## Recipies for constructing graphs
+## Recipes for constructing graphs

 ### Constructing and populating an empty graph